Australia–Philippines relations: Ambassadors to the Philippines and Australia

-Current bilateral relations
+21st century bilateral relations

 Australia and the Philippines have a long history of bilateral cooperation.
-Today, the relationships have grown and encompass an ever-increasing people-to-people link; development assistance towards sustainable growth; trade and investment to expand economic ties; defence; and law enforcement cooperation.
+The relationships grew, with people-to-people links, development assistance towards sustainable growth, trade and investment to expand economic ties, defence, and law enforcement cooperation.

 Australia and the Philippines have at least 120 agreements aimed at promoting political, security, economic and socio-cultural linkages and cooperation.